OFAI/GermEval2024-GerMS/site/closed-track.md

   organizers.
 If you send an email to the organizers you can include information which you might not want to share in the forum which the organizers will keep confidential.
 * **IMPORTANT**: Only fully open-source solutions will be accepted for publication.
-By submitting to a closed track you certify that the system described in the paper will be made available with an open-source license in a way that makes it possible to repeat your results / submissions.
+By submitting to a closed track you certify that the system described in the paper will be made available to the public with an open-source license in a way that makes it possible to repeat your results / submissions.